Bloodspawns/plugin-releases-1/README.md

 - Renderable Hider
 Supports: Players/NPCs and Projectiles
 ```
-**Notes**

-If you'd like more options added to make plugin development easier without writing up quick test plugins to see everything or `log.debug`'ing everything and reading through spam let me know.
+> **Note:** If you'd like more options added to make plugin development easier without writing up quick test plugins to see everything or `log.debug`'ing everything and reading through spam let me know.